Semantic-Aware Logical Reasoning via a Semiotic Framework: Methodology

+This establishes that only non-vacuous and mutually unsatisfiable pairs are retained, ensuring that the migration from semiotic structure to FOL preserves logical soundness.

-\paragraph{Contrary Construction.} We adopt the classical definition of contrariety: $S_1$ and $S_2$ cannot both be true but may both be false.
-To block vacuous truth, we enforce non-emptiness and relevance constraints; when unmet, the evaluation defaults to \textbf{Uncertain}.
-The construction follows three paths: \begin{itemize}[left=4pt] \item \textbf{Strict contraries}: For canonical templates that always yield valid contraries (Table~\ref{tab:contrary_unified}, “Strict”), we apply symbolic rules directly. \item \textbf{Conditional contraries}: For templates requiring constraints to avoid vacuity (Table~\ref{tab:contrary_unified}, “Conditional”), we first generate candidate contraries $S_2$ (via rules/LLM).
-Each undergoes an \emph{existential import check} against premises \(P\) to ensure non-empty domains, satisfiable antecedents, and instantiable variables.
-Valid candidates are then tested for contrariety with \(S_1\) and contextual relevance (e.g., accept \(A\!\to\!\lnot B\) only if \(\mathrm{Sat}_P(A)\) holds). \item \textbf{Beyond coverage}: The six rules in Table~\ref{tab:contrary_unified} cover common logical forms.
-For other cases (nested or domain-specific), we rely on model-assisted generation with self-supervised validation. \end{itemize}
+\textbf{Contrary Construction.} We adopt the classical definition of contrariety: $S_1$ and $S_2$ cannot both be true but may both be false.
+Table~\ref{tab:contrary_unified} summarizes six unified rules for constructing contraries and contradictories.
+For \textbf{strict} forms, symbolic transformation directly yields valid contraries.
+For \textbf{conditional} forms, candidates $S_2$ are first generated (via rules or LLM transformation) and then verified by the \emph{existential import check} (Definition~\ref{def:eic}) to ensure non-vacuous quantifiers and satisfiable antecedents.
+Only pairs satisfying \(\mathrm{EIC}_P(S_1)=\mathrm{EIC}_P(S_2)=\mathbf{T}\) and \(\mathcal{M}_P\models \lnot(S_1\wedgeS_2)\) are retained as valid contraries (Lemma~\ref{lemma:sound_contrary}).
+For structures beyond these six templates, model-assisted generation with self-supervised validation re-applies Definition~\ref{def:eic} to filter logically sound pairs.

-\paragraph{Validation and Verification.} All candidate propositions ($S_1$, $\lnot S_1$, $S_2$, $\lnot S_2$) are validated through a three-stage pipeline, and only those passing all stages are retained for downstream reasoning:
+\textbf{Validation and Verification.} All candidate propositions ($S_1$, $\lnot S_1$, $S_2$, $\lnot S_2$) are validated through a three-stage pipeline, and only those passing all stages are retained for downstream reasoning:

-\begin{enumerate}[left=4pt, topsep=2pt,itemsep=1pt] \item \textbf{Truth-table evaluation}: FOL formulas are assigned truth values to check whether relations of contrariety ($S_1$ vs. $S_2$) and contradiction ($S_1$ vs. $\lnot S_1$, $S_2$ vs. $\lnot S_2$) are satisfied. \item \textbf{CFG-based validation}: A context-free grammar (CFG) checker enforces syntactic correctness of all FOL expressions, guaranteeing well-formedness. \item \textbf{LLM verification}: An LLM confirms \textbf{semantic and structural consistency}, ensuring that contraries and contradictories remain faithful to the intended meaning and relevant to the premises. \end{enumerate}
+\begin{enumerate}[left=0pt, topsep=2pt,itemsep=1pt, parsep=1pt] \item \textbf{Truth-table evaluation}: FOL formulas are assigned truth values to check whether relations of contrariety ($S_1$ vs. $S_2$) and contradiction ($S_1$ vs. $\lnot S_1$, $S_2$ vs. $\lnot S_2$) are satisfied. \item \textbf{CFG-based validation}: A context-free grammar (CFG) checker enforces syntactic correctness of all FOL expressions, guaranteeing well-formedness. \item \textbf{LLM verification}: An LLM confirms \textbf{semantic and structural consistency}, ensuring that contraries and contradictories remain faithful to the intended meaning and relevant to the premises. \end{enumerate}